KhiopsML/khiops-doc/docs/api-docs/kdic/dictionary-files.md

 !!! example "Example of a multi-table dictionary file"

-    A dictionary file with a root dictionary *Customer*, a 0-1 relation with *Address* and a 0-n relation with *Usages* A multi-table database related to this multi-table dictionary consists of three data table files, sorted by their key fields.
+    A dictionary file with a main dictionary *Customer*, a 0-1 relation with *Address* and a 0-n relation with *Usages* A multi-table database related to this multi-table dictionary consists of three data table files, sorted by their key fields.

     ```kdic